Juniperus seravschanica

 Juniperus seravschanica is a species of juniper.
 Common names include Pashtun juniper (اوبښته ōbəx̌ta, "[a species] which sucks water"; Pashto: پښتني صنوبر).

 It ranges from southernmost Kazakhstan through Kyrgyzstan, Tajikistan, eastern Uzbekistan and Turkmenistan, to northern and eastern Afghanistan, northern Pakistan, and Kashmir.
-Outlying populations are found in the mountains of southeastern Iran – near Kuhbanan, Rabor, and on Kuh-e Khabr in the Hazaran range – and the Al Hajar Mountains of Oman.
+Outlying populations are found in the mountains of southeastern Iran – near Kuhbanan, Rabor, and on Kuh-e Khabr in the Hazaran range – and the Hajar Mountains of Oman.

 Juniperus seravschanica is sometimes classified as a subspecies of J. polycarpos or J. excelsa.

 Distribution

 Juniperus seravschanica occurs in the higher-elevation forests in Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan, which the World Wildlife Fund calls the Gissaro-Alai open woodlands.
 In this general region Juniperus turkestanica, J. semiglobosa, maples (Acer spp.), almonds (Prunus amygdalus), and roses (Rosa spp.) also occur (although not necessarily in the same habitats).
 In eastern Afghanistan it also occurs in upper-montane woodlands of J. seravschanica which occur at elevations between 3,100 and 3,300 m, in the territory the WWF has delineated as East Afghan montane conifer forests, and in the open xeric woodlands at elevations of 1,500-2,000 m, further south in the Baluchistan xeric woodlands of southern Afghanistan and Pakistan's Balochistan Province.

-A substantial but dwindling forest of J. seravschanica is found in Ziarat District and Kalat District of Pakistan, as well as Zarghun Ghar near Quetta and Harboi including some are found in Koh-i-Takatu and Koh-i-Murdaar in northern and central Balochistan, and surrounding parts of southeastern Afghanistan.
-The largest compact block is the Ziarat Juniper Forest near Ziarat on an approximate range of about 700000 acre.
+A substantial but dwindling forest of J. seravschanica is found in Ziarat District and Kalat District of Pakistan, as well as Zarghun Ghar Zarghoon Mountains near Quetta and Harboi including some are found in Koh-i-Takatu and Koh-i-Murdaar adjacent to Quetta in northern and central Balochistan, and surrounding parts of southeastern Afghanistan.
+The largest compact block is the Ziarat Juniper Forest in Ziarat and surroundings on an approximate range of about 700000 acre.

-The southernmost population of J. seravschanica is in the Al Hajar Mountains of Oman, where the junipers grow in the highest portions of the central range.
+The southernmost population of J. seravschanica is in the Hajar Mountains of Oman, where the junipers grow in the highest portions of the central range.
 The junipers form open woodlands at elevations of 2,100–3,000 m, sometimes co-dominant with Olea europaea.